OASL Logo Empowering Oregon Students by Supporting School Libraries

 Look for objectivity, validity, and currency; view author credentials as in affiliation or recognition of work within a discipline.
 Consider:

-• primary or secondary
+• Individual or organization

-• intent
+• Intent

-• reliability
+• Legitimacy

-• legitimacy
+• Reliability

-• use a variety of sources (database, encyclopedia, dictionary, nonfiction print, web, digital audio and video) and viewpoints
+• Use a variety of sources (database, encyclopedia, dictionary, nonfiction print, web, digital audio and video) and viewpoints

 Bias